elliotjb/Culverin-Engine3D/README.md

 - Skybox as background of the scene.
 - Editable quadtree that will contain static objects.
 - Materials and Meshes components uses Resources to load data only once in memory.
 - Scripting System: Unity-like functionality.
-You have access to the scene gameobjects and acto on them (modifying name, transform (pos, rot, scale), Enabling/Disabling it, etc.).
+You have access to the scene gameobjects and act on them (modifying name, transform (pos, rot, scale), Enabling/Disabling it, etc.).

 # HIGH LEVEL SYSTEM: SCRIPTING SYSTEM.